Fall of Outremer: The fall of the kingdom

-Lattakieh
+Latakia

-The port of Lattakieh had not been impacted by this conflict.
+The port of Latakia had not been impacted by this conflict.
 However, the merchants of Aleppo had been complaining to Qalawun about sending their goods to a Christian port.
-Then, on 22 March 1287, an earthquake struck the region, seriously damaged the walls of Lattakieh.
+Then, on 22 March 1287, an earthquake struck the region, seriously damaged the walls of Latakia.
 The city and port, as the last remnant of the Principality of Antioch, was not covered by the truce with Tripoli, and so Qalawun sent the Aleppine emir Husam ad-Din Turantai, to take the town.
 The town fell easily into his hands and, on 20 April, the garrison surrendered, with no relief coming from Christian forces in the area.

 Bohemond VII of Antioch, the town's former ruler, died soon after, on 19 October 1287.
 His heir at Tripoli was Lucia of Tripoli, who now lived in Apulia and was married to Charles I of Anjou's former admiral, Narjot de Toucy.
 The nobles of Tripoli had other ideas and instead offered the county to Lucia's mother Sibylla of Armenia.
 Sibylla invited Bartholomew Mansel to be her bailli, which was unacceptable to the nobles.
 She refused to give way and, in response, they dethroned the dynasty and established a Commune as the sovereign authority.
 Its first mayor was Bartholomew Embriaco.
 Sibylla retired to the care of her brother Leo II of Armenia in the Armenian Kingdom of Cilicia, then under a truce with the Mamluks.

 Early in 1288, Lucia arrived with her husband at Acre to take her inheritance at Tripoli.
 She was received by her allies the Hospitallers, who escorted her to the frontier town of Fort Nephin.
 There she proclaimed her hereditary rights.
 The Commune responded with their lengthy list of grievances and complaints against actions of her family.
 Rather than deal with her dynasty, they put themselves under the protection of the Republic of Genoa.
 The Genoese Doge was informed, dispatching admiral Benedetto I Zaccaria with a naval force to make terms with the Commune.
 At the same time, the Grand Masters Jean de Villiers, Guillaume de Beaujeu and Burchard von Schwanden went to Tripoli to plead the cause of the heiress, primarily because they backed Venice against Genoa.
 But they were told that Lucia must recognize the Commune as the government of the county.